MikeBloomfield/test_task_nextjs/README.md

 Bonus:

-1. Styles is written in TailwindCss
+1. Styles is written in TailwindCSS
-2. You can add favourite movies by clicking on heart icon
+2. You can add favourite movies by clicking on heart icon, then remove them on '/favourites' page
 3. Redux/Redux Toolkit is included
 4. Some SEO optimizations is included